oojeabulu20/AAF/week09-Mongoose/readme.md

 - <http://localhost:3050/>
 - <http://localhost:3050/petshop/pets/2>

+You can use a tool like Postman, SoapUI or cURL to send different HTTP requests (e.g., POST, PUT, DELETE) to your back-end.
-You can now use your previous developed front-end application to connect to your back-end.
+You can use your previous developed front-end application to connect to your back-end.

 For your reference, the figure below shows the general organisation for your code.
 Considering that the main folder of your project is named petshop-backed it is possible to notice different folders for the main components of your application.